KevinCarroll7737/kevincarroll7737.github.io/_posts/2019-08-10-R0-Pwnage-Linux-level1.markdown

 }
 ```

-So this code's copying the argument to a 1024 bit buffer using the well known vulnerable function `strcpy`.
+This code's copying the argument to a 1024-bit buffer using the well known vulnerable function `strcpy`.

-Great!
-Now, let's have a look at the binary it self:

 `# file /levels/level1`